-no one appointed to visit Pauper Lunatics in Private Asylums. to visit any of them, except such as were in County Asylums, or to see that any care was bestowed upon them, or that they were not oppressed (as in fact they often were) by the cruelty of the attendants, to whose almost unrestrained authority they appear to have been subject.
+no one appointed to visit Pauper Lunatics in Private Asylums.

+Asylums, or to see that any care was bestowed upon them, or that they were not oppressed (as in fact they often were) by the cruelty of the attendants, to whose almost unrestrained authority they appear to have been subject.
 Some of them, indeed, passed under the review of certain Members of the College of Physicians, who visited the Metropolitan Licensed Houses, a few of which included some Pauper Lunatics; but these Visitors had, in truth, no power to remedy any abuse that they might discover in the Establishments which they were directed to inspect.